Are you a hotel or restaurant owner ready to welcome overseas guests back to your establishment?

 – Face masks are mandatory for all children aged 10 and over

-– Masks are mandatory in all public places (indoors and outdoors)
+– Masks are mandatory in all indoor public places

 4. Prebooking is now a must

 Holidays where you play it by ear are (for now at least) a thing of the past – a lot of museums, art galleries and other attractions now require prebooking.
 Ideally, do some research before you leave the UK and decide what you want to do when you are away.
 If there are any museums or attractions that you definitely want to visit, make sure you prebook to avoid disappointment.
 Restaurants may also require prebooking and are likely to fill up sooner due to limited numbers, so try to reserve a table in advance or expect to have to spend a little longer finding somewhere to eat.

 5. Make sure your mobile phone can cope

 Mobile phones have been a useful tool for travellers for many years but now they are more vital than ever.
 Not only will you need your phone to prebook restaurants and attractions, but most of the tickets and entry passes are now digital, so you will need your phone to get in.
 Many countries also request to see some form of Covid Passport before allowing you entry to their premises, your phone will come in handy for this as you can download the NHS COVID Pass for travel.

 Make sure your phone is up to the task – check your roaming charges to ensure you won’t rack up huge bills and invest in a portable phone charger so you can charge your phone on the go.